johannschopplich/apiful/docs/guide/extension-types.md

 To create a custom extension, you need to define an extension builder.
 An extension builder is a function that takes an `ApiClient` instance and returns either a handler extension or a methods extension.

 > [!TIP]
 > Make sure that the extension builder satisfies either `HandlerExtensionBuilder` or `MethodsExtensionBuilder`.
-Do no declare extension variables directly to one of the types.
+Do not declare extension variables directly to one of the types.

 **Type Definitions**